-The bill CS/HB 1387 amends several sections of Florida Statutes concerning the Public Employees Relations Commission (PERC) and the collective bargaining processes for public employees.
+The bill CS/HB 1387 amends various sections of Florida Statutes to enhance the processes governing public employee relations, particularly regarding collective bargaining and employee organization membership.
 Key changes include the removal of the requirement for employee organizations to be "certified" as bargaining agents, allowing public employees greater freedom in choosing their representation.
-The bill also introduces new definitions for "membership dues" and "public safety employee," expands the scope of employees covered, and mandates that public employers deduct membership dues from employees' salaries upon written authorization.
-Additionally, it establishes a 30-day timeframe for organizations to cease dues collection following a membership revocation and introduces a registration fee for employee organizations.
+The bill also mandates that public employers deduct membership dues for public safety employees upon written authorization, with a provision for employees to revoke this authorization with 30 days' notice.
+Additionally, it introduces a registration fee for employee organizations and requires them to submit detailed financial statements and membership information annually.

 H 1387 c1: 110.227, 112.0455, 295.14, 447.203, 447.205, 447.305, 447.307, 447.309, 447.401, 447.405, 447.503, 447.609, 110.114, 110.205, 112.3187, 121.031, 447.02, 1011.60